 This course is designed for students who have already taken ART 3-60 and desire to hone their technical skills and conceptual expression at the advanced level.
 The course may be taken more than once, as long as course content changes.
 Credit may vary from 1 to 3 semester hours.
 Course may be repeated for a maximum of 9 credit hours.
 Prerequisite: ART 3-60 or consent of instructor.

 Art - Sculpture

-ART-2470 Sculpture: Clay I
+ART-2470 Sculpture: Clay: Handbuilding

-A beginning level course in sculpture focusing on clay handbuilding techniques, kiln firing, and glaze processes.
-Issues in contemporary clay sculpture will be explored.
-Assignments are sequenced to build on the sculptural components of concept, material, process and technique.
-Students will develop their ideas through participation in the rigorous activity of studio practice.
-(Offered every semester.)
+A beginning level course in sculpture focusing on clay handbuilding techniques, electric kiln firing, and glaze processes.
+Issues in contemporary clay sculpture are explored through guided assignments and student research.